Five-Branes in M-Theory and a Two-Dimensional Geometric Langlands Duality

-Thus, the massless modes of the 4-6 open strings of the D4-D6/O$6^-$ system will correspond to $4kN$ real chiral fermions \be \psi_{i, a}(z), \qquad i = 1, \dots, 2k, \quad a = 1, \dots, 2N, \ee on the I-brane, that will transform in the bifundamental representation $(2k, 2N)$ of $SO(2k) \times SO(2N)$.
+Since a single real chiral fermion will contribute one-half to the central charge, we ought to have a total of $2kN$ real chiral fermions.
+Thus, the massless modes of the 4-6 open strings of the D4-D6/O$6^-$ system will correspond to $2kN$ real chiral fermions that necessarily transform in the bifundamental representation $(\alpha, 2N)$ of $SO(\alpha) \times SO(2N)$ such that $2\alpha N = 2 kN$, i.e., $\alpha = k$.
+In other words, we would have $2kN$ real chiral fermions \be \psi_{i, a}(z), \qquad i = 1, \dots, k, \quad a = 1, \dots, 2N, \ee on the I-brane, that will transform in the bifundamental representation $(k, 2N)$ of $SO(k) \times SO(2N)$.
 From the relation $R = g_s^A \sqrt{\alpha'}$ in $\S$2.5, and the fact that we are studying the system at fixed coupling $g^A_s$, we see that the $R \to 0$ limit can be interpreted as the $\alpha' \to 0$ low-energy limit.
 In this limit, all the massive modes decouple.
 Consequently, one is just left with the chiral fermions which are necessarily free.
-Their action is then given by (modulo an overall coupling constant) \be I = \int d^2z \ \psi \bar\partial_{{\cal A} + {\cal A}'} \psi, \ee where $\cal A$ and ${\cal A}'$ are the restrictions to the I-brane worldvolume ${\bf S}^1 \times \mathbb R_t$ of the $SO(2k)$ and $SO(2N)$ gauge fields living on the D4-branes and D6-branes in the presence of an O$6^-$-plane, respectively.
-In other words, the fermions couple to the gauge group \be SO(2k) \times SO(2N). \ee Repeating the calculations in (\ref{gauge variation U(k)})-(\ref{cancel last}), we find that the I-brane theory is anomalous under the corresponding gauge transformations, but the overall D4-D6/O$6^-$ system is anomaly-free and thus physically consistent due to an anomaly-inflow mechanism, just like in the earlier D4-D6 system.
+Their action is then given by (modulo an overall coupling constant) \be I = \int d^2z \ \psi \bar\partial_{{\cal A} + {\cal A}'} \psi, \ee where $\cal A$ and ${\cal A}'$ are the restrictions to the I-brane worldvolume ${\bf S}^1 \times \mathbb R_t$ of the $SO(k)$ and $SO(2N)$ gauge fields living on the D4-branes and D6-branes in the presence of an O$6^-$-plane, respectively.
+In other words, the fermions couple to the gauge group \be SO(k) \times SO(2N). \ee Repeating the calculations in (\ref{gauge variation U(k)})-(\ref{cancel last}), we find that the I-brane theory is anomalous under the corresponding gauge transformations, but the overall D4-D6/O$6^-$ system is anomaly-free and thus physically consistent due to an anomaly-inflow mechanism, just like in the earlier D4-D6 system.